cryptoeconomics-study/website/book/_posts/2018-04-13-welcome-to-jekyll.markdown

 An incentive is a tool that motivates a party to behave a certain way.
 Cryptoeconomics is incentive engineering.
 We will mostly be exploring interactions within protocols but we will also touch on the implications of off-chain interactions to equilibrium in the protocol as well.
 It’s also important to note that incentives are difficult to design for, because it operates under the assumption that people will always behave a certain way, or always be moved by a certain motive.

-Centralized systems don’t need cryptoeconomics because they can technically do whatever the fuck they want.
+Centralized systems don’t need cryptoeconomics because they can technically do whatever they want.
 It’s important for decentralized services to exist, even if at the expense of convenience or ease of use, at least for users to have optionality.
 Reliance on a centralized financial infrastructure leaves users all privy to the risks, accidents, and mandates of central authorities.
 It’s important to have a censorship resistant option to overcome the whims of central authorities.

 That’s cool… but how do we govern decentralized networks?
 The challenges of decentralized governance are of mass coordination, incentive alignment, and security.
 With these open networks, we want to be able to open participation to the public internet, and incentivize participation in the security and maintenance of the network (running nodes, mining, etc).